-Sometimes you can’t see mold, but you can definitely tell it’s there.
+Sometimes you can’t see it, but you can definitely tell it’s there.
 Itchy eyes, sneezing, sore throat, congestion—these are all signs of a mold allergy.
 And if you or your family suffer those symptoms while in your home and you’re not sure why, mold may be the issue.

 We’ve got a rundown of the most common places for mold to grow, and some simple steps you can take to manage it.